puristajs/purista/website/doc/handbook/6_integrations/temporal_and_purista/index.md

 ---
 title: Temporal
-description: Learn how to user combine your PURISTA application with Temporal.
+description: Learn how to combine your PURISTA application with Temporal.
 order: 601000
 ---